Skip to content

 Objectives

-Students will summarize the key events, principal actors, and chronological arc of the Cambodian Genocide under the Khmer Rouge (1975 – 1979) in a concise paragraph or visual organizer, demonstrating accurate use of period‑appropriate historical vocabulary.
+Students will be able to summarize the key events, actors, and timeline of the Cambodian Genocide under the Khmer Rouge (1975 – 1979) by analyzing documents and visual sources from the Cambodian Genocide Case Study.

 Essential Question